OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 To be able to run the AWS IoT Greengrass appliance, we need to prepare the contextualization data.

-Get the security resources tar.gz archive from previous section.
+Get the security resources tar.gz archive from the previous section.

 1. Unpack the content and find files matching